mtso/monorepo/README.md

 `demo/socket-client-server/` | **WIP** C socket server and client.
 `demo/tcp-client-server/` | Simple Go TCP server and client.
 `src/bin/` | `bin` is a library of executable scripts and the sources to compile them.
+`src/cha-service/` | Simple microservice JSON API server for use with tech demos.
 `src/chocolate-locker/` | Chocolate locker service and OAuth2 server.
 `src/elo-service/` | League management service that calculates player ELO ratings.
 `src/indexer/` | Recursively crawl a repository's README files.